littlegiqnt/KuaBot/README.md

-# PrismBot
+# KuaBo
-A bot for prism community server made with discord.js and written in typescript.
+A bot for kua community server made with discord.js and written in typescript.